The software is free, but we request that users register to download the software in order to help us track its usage.

 Batch Script: A Matlab script for batch preprocessing of SPM and ArtRepair functions is available, along with quality control documentation.
 Send a request by email to mazaika AT stanford.edu.
 Please note that the script is not in the spm_jobman format, and it requires that the user be familiar with Matlab to use it.

 Requirements: These programs assume that MATLAB and SPM are installed.
 The ArtRepair programs use the SPM read/write capabilities, and thus use AnalyzeFormat images with SPM2 and Nifti images with SPM5 and SPM8.
 The programs have been tested in Matlab Versions 6.5 - 7.7 on RedHat Linux and Windows XP.
+More recently, the programs are run at our lab using Matlab R2013 and Mac OSX 10.8.
+The code is written to maximize compatibility by using only basic Matlab functions.

 Disclaimer: This software is made available to promote better understanding and quality review of fMRI data.
 This software is supplied as is.
 No formal quality assurance checks were made on the software, and no formal support or maintenance is provided or implied.